UNM Online Handbook

 An instructor preparing to teach an AOP course is assigned a CTL instructional designer to assist with the pedagogical and technological considerations of teaching online.
 CTL also offers a range of workshops on UNM’s Learning Management System (Canvas) along with Open Lab sessions open to all faculty and covering an array of topics.

 UNM Online hosts Faculty Support guidance for teaching online.
-Questions can also be directed to aop@unm.edu.
+Questions may be directed to aop@unm.edu.

 Training, Course Review and AOP Certification

-AOP faculty complete trainings on regular and substantive interaction, (RASI) and evidence-based practices for teaching online, (EBPTO).
-Academic Affairs outlined the RASI requirement in a memo to faculty and instructions on accessing it in Learning Central is available here.
-With instructional designer support, courses are built to the accomplished standard of the Online Course Standards Rubric, then reviewed and AOP-certified.
+AOP faculty complete trainings on regular and substantive interaction, (RASI) in Learning Central and Evidence-Based Practices for Teaching Online, (EBPTO) offered by the Center for Teaching and Learning.
+Academic Affairs outlined the RASI requirement in a memo to faculty.
+With instructional designer support, a course build aligns with the Foundational Design Elements of the Online Learning Excellence Framework, followed by review and AOP certification.

-To aid in managing expectations and tracking milestones, a deliverables checklist and timeline document is available.
+To aid in managing expectations and tracking milestones, there is a deliverables checklist.

 An AOP instructor of record completes a Course Information Form for each section they teach online.
-These are guided forms used to collect and make public necessary student disclosures.
+It is a guided form used to collect and make public necessary student disclosures.
 There is a legal compliance component to online learning that the University is required to honor.
-Through faculty trainings, course build and review and student disclosures, AOP courses meet distance education requirements.
+Through faculty trainings, course build, review and student disclosures, AOP courses meet distance education requirements.

 Courses